7dJx1qP/stash_metadata_mapper/README.md

 * `--no_update_mapfile` Don't modify the input mapping file.
 Processing a mapping file may modify it, i.e. the `url_from_name` option fills in the mapping performer urls based on performer names.
 Use no_update_mapfile to prevent the mapping file from being updated.

 ### Walkthrough

+*Note: you may need to replace py with python or python3 when you run commands, depending on your setup*

 1. Generate a mapping file: